Halo Infinite Killing Spree challenge and medal explained

 To get a Halo Infinite Killing Spree isn't easy when you're crashing around in the chaos of multiplayer, especially at the moment when it's a key challenge in the Fiesta event, and may be again in the future.
 But what is a killing spree in Halo Infinite, and how do you get one?
-We'll explain one of the hardest of the challenges in Halo multiplayer here, and what the requirements of it are.
+We'll explain one of the hardest of the challenges in Halo multiplayer here, and what the requirements of it are, including how you can fulfil the Peerless Warrior challenge.

 How to get a Killing Spree in Halo Infinite